 earning a round of applause

 Able to join just half of the rehearsals, the 27-year old Portuguese Salvador Sobral won the Eurovision Song Festival held in Kyiv last May.
-For the very first time since Portugal debuted in Europe’s premier song contest in 1964, it was the winner, thereby salvaging its badly battered ego.
+For the very first time since it debuted in 1964, Portugal won Europe’s premier song contest, thereby salvaging its badly battered ego.
 The country had the embarrassing longest winless record in the history of Eurovision whose first contest was held in Lugano, Switzerland, in 1956 with only seven countries participating.

 Sobral placed Portugal at the top of the long list of participating countries in 2017, 43 in all, a record high.
 He scored a stunning 758 points, the highest score ever in Eurovision’s current voting system, walking off with the jury vote and the televote.